+44 (0) 28 8952 1401

 Membership of this organisation demonstrates our willingness, as an organisation, to share information for the purpose of helping to manage and improve ethical standards within the supply chain.

-To allow us to honour our ambitious environmental commitments, we continually use our management systems to deliver improvements to our global supply chain, by cascading, monitoring, and verifying progress towards the principles and requirements of ISO14001.
+To allow us to meet our ambitious environmental targets, we continually use our management systems to deliver improvements to our global supply chain, by cascading, monitoring, and verifying progress towards the principles and requirements of ISO14001.
 Since achieving ISO14001 registration in 2008 Cooneen has achieved significant reductions in its environmental performance and sustainability.